Using RxInfer to perform Bayesian regression

 220.0

-The response function \(g()\) provides the next batch of responses to covariate vectors.
+The response function, provides the response to a covariate vector.
 For this simple problem a covariate vector consists of a single scalar.
 In addition, we only create a single batch of responses.

 ## response function, provides next batch of responses to covariate vectors